Shell in talks with Chinese firms to sell stake in Russian gas project - The Telegraph

 April 21 (Reuters) - Energy giant Shell SHEL.L is in talks with some Chinese companies to sell its stake in a major Russian gas project amid sanctions imposed on Moscow over its invasion of Ukraine, The Telegraph reported on Thursday.

-The London-listed company is in joint talks with Chinese state-run oil companies CNOOC Ltd 0883.HK, CNPC 601857.SS and Sinopec 600028.SS over its 27.5% holding in the Sakhalin-2 liquefied natural gas venture, the British newspaper said.
+The London-listed company is in joint talks with Chinese state-run oil companies CNOOC Ltd 0883.HK, China National Petroleum Corp (CNPC)601857.SS and Sinopec 600028.SS over its 27.5% holding in the Sakhalin-2 liquefied natural gas venture, the British newspaper said.

 Sakhalin-2 is controlled and operated by Russian gas giant Gazprom GAZP.MM.
 Other stakeholders in the project include Japan's Mitsui & Co 8031.T and Mitsubishi Corp 8058.T.